aspiredu/django-safemigrate/README.rst

   This migration is safe to run before *and* after the code change is deployed.
+  This is the default that is applied if no ``safe`` property is given.
   For example, a migration that changes the ``help_text`` of a field.

 Pre-commit Hook